unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 The narrative belongs in first person.
 The interesting story is not that Jekyll can render Markdown.
 It is how a static site became easier to operate after repeated publishing mistakes, browser differences, future-post review problems, link drift, diagram scaling, source-code downloads, and the discovery that listening to an article catches problems that visual proofreading misses.

+The Publisher's larger point must remain visible: this is not operated as one undifferentiated blog with a drafts folder.
+Jekyll's posts and drafts still supply useful mechanics, but the site presents several article sections, series and Hands-On companions, and a project directory whose entries have their own landing pages and update blogs.
+Shared data, layouts, and filters connect these views.
+The operational scripts and validation gates make that structure manageable when it changes.
+Describe this as the site's extension of Jekyll's ordinary blog workflow, not as a limitation that Jekyll itself cannot support multiple sections.

 Use the Publisher's own [early site-building account](../../html/_posts/technology/2024-09-27-Building-This-Site-With-AI.md) and [scope-creep post](../../html/_posts/technology/2026-08-24-Codex-Feeds-My-ADHD.md), along with published Part 1, as voice references.
 Start with a specific frustration or observation, explain the fix in first person, and keep room for candid asides and short emphatic lines.
 Preserve the technical detail without turning the story into generic process prose.
 Do not copy old typos or invent personal incidents to imitate the voice.

 ## Audience